This is the farmhouse

 The spare bedroom

-I don’t have before pictures of the spare room, so I’ll have to describe it to you.
+I don’t have before pictures of this room, so I’ll have to describe it to you.

-The room had a single bed, but was, essentially, a storage area for John’s parents’ collection of dark wood furniture.
+The room had a single bed, but was, essentially, a storage area for a collection of antique furniture.

 This is how it looks now.